meilisearch/documentation/learn/core_concepts/indexes.md

 ### Typo tolerance

 By default, typo tolerance is enabled in Meilisearch.
-This allows you to find relevant results even when your search queries contain spelling mistakes or typos, e.g. typing `chickne` instead of `chicken`.
+This allows you to find relevant results even when your search queries contain spelling mistakes or typos, e.g., typing `chickne` instead of `chicken`.
 You can update the typo tolerance settings for an index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update typo tolerance endpoint](/reference/api/typo_tolerance.md#update-typo-tolerance).

 The `typoTolerance` object allows you configure the following for an index: